Heritage Series: The Old Houses of San Antonio, Nueva Ecija

 Old house in Barangay Sta.
 Cruz (Parang) in San Antonio, Nueva Ecija

 An old house in Barangay Sta.
-Cruz (Parang)
+Cruz (Parang) that is owned by the Tanchoco family, founders of Manila Central University (MCU)

 More old houses in Barangay Sta.
 Cruz (Parang) in San Antonio, Nueva Ecija